+CONSTRUCTION

+- Armenia's construction sector experienced strong growth as soviet-era housing and office buildings were replaced with more modern structures, growing 3.8% in 2020.
+These developments continue throughout 2021 (18.1% in H1), - The largest public construction projects include the new terminal at Zvartnots Airport, and the Northern Avenue, which runs through the center of Yerevan - The ongoing North-South Highway, is a major infrastructure project which will span the country

+SERVICES

-AGRICULTURE 14% CONSTRUCTION Over 68% of Armenia's land area is classified as Armenia's construction sector experienced strong agricultural land, half of which comprises of pasture growth as soviet-era housing and office buildings were replaced with more modern structures, • In December 2019, the Government approved the 2020growing 3.8% in 2020.
-These developments 2030 strategy to develop the agricultural sector, with the continue throughout 2021 (18.1% in H1), key objectives: Ensure prosperity and inclusive growth in rural areas The largest public construction projects include the new terminal at Zvartnots Airport, and the Northern Improve national food and nutrition security Share in Real Avenue, which runs through the center of Yerevan Promote the export of high-value agricultural products GDP by Enable best-in-class food safety systems • The ongoing North-South Highway, is a major Economic infrastructure project which will span the country Lead on technology-driven agricultural innovation across the region Activity, as of end of 2020 20% INDUSTRY SERVICES Armenia's mining industry accounted for 3.8% of Armenian GDP in 2020.
-Main activity is focused on ICT has been designated by the Government as a metal ores, in particular molybdenum, copper and zinc priority sector for investment and development.
-The number of companies operating in this sector • In 2020, manufacturing accounted for 12.4% of nominal has increased significantly over the past 10 years GDP.
-The main manufacturing areas in Armenia are TAXES food, beverage and tobacco products as well as basic services sector share has increased significantly on the back of an increase in loans (reaching to 6.7% in 2020).
-The rise in loans reflects, in turn, increased access to and demand for funding, greater competition among banks and higher volumes of foreign investment in the sector metals and non-metallic mineral production, such as rubber and plastics and other non-metallic goods
+- ICT has been designated by the Government as a priority sector for investment and development.
+The number of companies operating in this sector has increased significantly over the past 10 years - Over the past 10 years Armenia's financial services sector share has increased significantly on the back of an increase in loans (reaching to 6.7% in 2020).
+The rise in loans reflects, in turn, increased access to and demand for funding, greater competition among banks and higher volumes of foreign investment in the sector rubber and plastics and other non-metallic goods

-• Over the past 10 years Armenia's financial

-^{}Taxes less subsidies on products

-^{} Growth rates are presented in nominal terms
+Source: Armstat Taxes less subsidies on products Growth rates are presented in nominal terms